rancher/dashboard/docusaurus/docs/plugins/plugins-getting-started.md

 In order to develop a new Extension, you need an application UI to host it in during development.

 Rancher provides a helper to create a skeleton application for you.

-we can go ahead and create a new UI.

 `cd` to a folder not within the checkout and run: